Why Both Innate and Adaptive Immunity Matter in Cancer

 PRTX007: Clinical Validation of Primmune’s TLR7 Agonist

-• A favorable safety profile; no apparent overlapping mechanistic toxicity with that of known checkpoint inhibitors
+• A favorable safety profile, with no apparent overlapping mechanistic toxicity relative to known immune checkpoint inhibitors

-• Dose-dependent systemic exposure and activation of the innate immune response without production of proinflammatory cytokines
+• Dose-dependent systemic exposure and activation of innate immune pathways without induction of broad pro-inflammatory cytokines

-• Breadth of immune induction and a coordinated downstream adaptive immune response
+• Breadth of immune induction with coordinated downstream engagement of adaptive immune responses

 Click here for publications highlighting Primmune’s published clinical data.